ircdocs/irc-defs/README.rst

 Base data is taken from `alien.net.au <https://www.alien.net.au/irc/>`_, converted to YAML via the tools in the ``_legacy_data`` folder, and adapted for use with the `Jekyll <http://jekyllrb.com/>`_ static site generator (used by Github Pages).

-These are being converted one at a time, and will be listed below as they are finished.

 Available Pages
 ---------------